menandmice/micetro_docs/guides/user-manual/using_cloud.rst

   :width: 80%
   :align: center

-In IP Address ranges, a column named "Cloud Networks" shows the name of the respective cloud network among the other existing subnets.
+In IP Address ranges, a column named :guilabel:`Cloud Networks` shows the name of the respective cloud network among the other existing subnets.

 .. image:: ../../images/cloud-networks-ipam.png
   :width: 80%